aeon9300/Portfolio-setup-and-mobile-version-skeleton-2/README.md

 # Build a portfolio setup and mobile version skeleton

 ## Description
-> My portfolio project.
+> My Portfolio Setup Project Mobile Version.

 ## Built With

-- html
+- HTML
-- css
+- CSS

 ## Procedure to clone project
-- open your terminal
+- Open your terminal
 - type git clone git@github.com:aeon9300/Portfolio-setup.git
 - run the project in your local machine
 - Run the project in you browser